 - Disney Adventure Friends Cavalcade

-The Festival of Fantasy parade is returning on March 9, 2022.
+The Festival of Fantasy parade runs in the afternoon, either once or twice daily depending on the schedule.
 With elaborate floats and a huge cast of favorite characters, this parade is definitely a crowd pleaser.

 Magic Kingdom has show in front of Cinderella Castle with performances early in the day featuring Mickey Mouse and friends, as well as some Disney princesses.
-Mickey’s Magical Friendship Faire will debut on February 25, 2022, featuring characters from Princess and the Frog, Tangled, Frozen.
+Mickey’s Magical Friendship Faire features characters from Princess and the Frog, Tangled, Frozen.

 Where to Find Characters at Magic Kingdom